R-Abinav/gym-trainer-cv-prototype/README.md

 ## Problem Statement

 The goal is to develop a "Smart Gym" that brings intelligent and effective workout solutions into the home.
-Traditional gym memberships can be expensive, and home equipment is often bulky and lacks guided instruction.
+Traditional gym memberships can be expensive, and home equipment is often often bulky and lacks guided instruction.
 This creates a barrier for many people seeking to maintain a healthy lifestyle.
 Our solution aims to bridge this gap by providing an accessible, data-driven, and interactive fitness experience using just a computer and a webcam.

 ## Our Solution: A Computer Vision Prototype